nonk123/.emacs.d/README.md

 My GNU/Emacs configuration.
 Moved from my [dotfiles repo](https://github.com/nonk123/dotfiles) due to increasing bloat.

-Should work on Windows 10 (theoretically) given you have the required software installed.
+Works on Windows 10, given you have the required software installed.
+Tested on a morgue computer at `$dayjob`.